-In the late 1990s, several states, including Michigan, began deregulating their electric utility industry in the hopes that competition in the generation and sale of electricity would drive down prices to consumers.
-The enthusiasm for deregulation had waned in Michigan in recent years, but interest in electric market choice is now rising again.
+In the late 1990s, several states, including Michigan, began deregulating their electric utility markets in the hopes that competition in the generation and sale of electricity would drive down consumer prices.
+The enthusiasm for deregulation had waned in Michigan, but interest in electric market choice is now rising again.

-Public Sector Consultants Inc. (PSC) was hired to review the experiences of other states that deregulated their markets and identify trends or issues that might be relevant to the current discussion of Michigan's energy policy.
-PSC conducted case studies of Texas, Illinois, and New Jersey-three states that represent a range of geographies, political leadership, and deregulatory approaches and policy frameworks.
-The case studies looked at the success of these states' deregulatory efforts through the lens of:
+Public Sector Consultants Inc. (PSC) was hired to review the experiences of other states that deregulated their markets and identify lessons or issues that might be relevant to the current discussion of Michigan's energy policy.
+PSC conducted case studies of Texas, Illinois, Montana, and New Jersey-four states that represent a range of geographies, political leadership, and deregulatory approaches and policy frameworks